tomasci/moony/Readme.md

 1. Open project root in terminal
 2. Run command: `source shell.sh`
-3. Run `godot:help` to display all commands
+3. Run `moony:help` to display all commands

 > Shell will also update chmod for scripts in scripts folder, you can remove this part if you don't want to